crowdsecurity/hub/collections/crowdsecurity/appsec-bot-challenge.md

 What it ships:

- - `crowdsecurity/simple-bot-challenge`: challenges incoming requests, skips verified good bots (forward-confirmed rDNS), and rejects challenge submissions whose fingerprint trips the fast bot detection.
+ - `crowdsecurity/appsec-bot-challenge-simple`: challenges incoming requests, skips verified good bots (forward-confirmed rDNS), and rejects challenge submissions whose fingerprint trips the fast bot detection.
+ - `crowdsecurity/appsec-bot-legit-bots`: ships the verified-good-bot datafiles (googlebot, bingbot, applebot, amazonbot, gptbot) that back the forward-confirmed rDNS exclusion above, so legitimate crawlers skip the challenge.
- - Well-known-path exclusion configs (`challenge-exclude-crawler-files`, `-feeds`, `-webhooks`) that let machine-facing endpoints (`/robots.txt`, `/.well-known/*`, feeds, webhooks) through without a challenge.
+ - Well-known-path exclusion configs (`appsec-bot-challenge-exclude-crawler-files`, `-feeds`, `-webhooks`) that let machine-facing endpoints (`/robots.txt`, `/.well-known/*`, feeds, webhooks) through without a challenge.
 The exclusion is strictly per-request and is never persisted to a cookie or across requests, so it cannot be abused to whitelist a session for other paths.